 Dozens of USDA Civilian Experts Currently Serving in Afghanistan

 WASHINGTON, Jan.
-23, 2012 — The U.S. Department of Agriculture's (USDA) Foreign Agricultural Service (FAS) announced today that Jeffrey Lerum of Seymour, Wisc., recently returned from a two-year assignment in Parwan, Afghanistan where he helped to rebuild the country's agricultural sector.
+23, 2012 — The U.S. Department of Agriculture's (USDA) Foreign Agricultural Service (FAS) announced today that Dr. Greg Brookhouser recently returned from a one-year assignment in Kapisa, Afghanistan where he helped to rebuild the country's agricultural sector.

-Lerum used his knowledge in dairy science and experience with agricultural education to help revitalize Afghanistan's agriculture.
+Brookhouser used his experience in agricultural extension to help revitalize Afghanista's agriculture.
 He is one of more than 120 USDA employees who have deployed to Afghanistan since 2003 in support of USDA's efforts there.
 The growth of Afghanistan's agricultural sector, which employs more than 80 percent of its workforce, is a key component of the U.S. government's strategy to stabilize the country.

-"The efforts of people like Jeffrey Lerum are crucial for creating a stable and economically viable Afghanistan," said FAS Acting Administrator Suzanne Heinen.
-"Whether their expertise is in marketing, forestry, soil and water conservation, agricultural extension and policy, or veterinary services, volunteers like Mr. Lerum are contributing their specialized skills to help Afghans rebuild their economy so that stability may take hold."
+"The efforts of people like Greg Brookhouser are crucial for creating a stable and economically viable Afghanistan," said FAS Acting Administrator Suzanne Heinen.
+"Whether their expertise is in marketing, forestry, soil and water conservation, agricultural extension and policy, or veterinary services, volunteers like Dr. Brookhouser are contributing their specialized skills to help Afghans rebuild their economy so that stability may take hold."

 USDA's primary role in Afghanistan is helping to build capacity within the country's Ministry of Agriculture, Irrigation and Livestock (MAIL) so that it may deliver vital services to Afghan farmers and citizens.

-Most USDA employees in Afghanistan, including Lerum, serve as agricultural experts in units consisting of military force protection and civilians with expertise in agriculture, governance and other areas in need of attention.
-USDA agricultural experts work side-by-side with Afghan nationals and U.S. government and international partners in rural Afghan provinces.
+Most USDA employees in Afghanistan serve as agricultural experts in units consisting of military force protection and civilians with expertise in agriculture, governance and other areas in need of attention.
+These USDA agricultural experts work side-by-side with Afghan nationals and U.S. government and international partners in rural Afghan provinces.

 At the provincial and district levels, USDA agricultural experts train local government representatives and Afghan extension workers in plant and animal health, natural resources management, and improved cultivation and production methods.